kvnkuo/emacs_envs/README.md

         (goto-char (point-max))
         (eval-print-last-sexp)))

-Then, Use

-    M-x el-get-install
-    package: el-get

-to install el-get package.
 The package will be installed in ~/.emacs.d/el-get/el-get

 ## Create init.el file in ~/.emacs.d directory